Your activity may include some or all steps below, depending on the capacity of the LDAT and partner community organisations.

 Peer leaders require access to training and resources to enable them to perform their role.
 Comprehensive orientation and training for peer leaders will assist them in providing an effective peer relationship and prevent burnout.
 Training may cover:

 Your group may provide this training or contract another organisation that has the appropriate skills and knowledge.

-If the program is planned as a group sessions led by a service for example, you may establish a formal process for the referral/application of young people to participate in the program, with young people referred to the program from a variety of sources, including teachers, counsellors, community workers, health professionals, parents and guardians.
+If the activity is planned as a group sessions led by a service for example, you may establish a formal process for the referral/application of young people to participate in the program, with young people referred to the program from a variety of sources, including teachers, counsellors, community workers, health professionals, parents and guardians.

-Regardless of how your peer support program is designed, it is important to implement a matching process which focuses on the needs of the young person and considers the relevant characteristics, skills and interest of the young person and peer leader.
+Regardless of how your peer support activity is designed, it is important to implement a matching process which focuses on the needs of the young person and considers the relevant characteristics, skills and interest of the young person and peer leader.

 Be mindful that giving and receiving peer support with someone you have things in common with can help you to build trust.
 Peers can share a number of characteristics such as: